MicrosoftDocs/windows-powershell-docs/docset/winserver2019-ps/defender/Set-MpPreference.md

 ### -SignatureScheduleTime
 Specifies the time of day, as the number of minutes after midnight, to check for definition updates.
 The time refers to the local time on the computer.
-If you do not specify a value for this parameter, Windows Defender checks for definition updates at the default time of 15 minutes before the scheduled scan time.
+If you don’t specify a value for this parameter, Windows Defender checks for definition updates at the default time of 15 minutes before the scheduled scan time.

 ```yaml
 Type: DateTime